by Mary J. Dougherty

 Suddenly, there was a big jolt.
 Crack and snap!
 The building started shaking.
 Norman and I looked at each other and wondered what was going on.
 Suddenly, a female clerk jumped over the counter and sprinted away before the really hard shaking started.
 Then we heard someone yell, “Earthquake!”

 Growing up in Alaska, we had ridden out earthquakes before.
-However, the 1964 Alaska earthquake earthquake started to sound and feel entirely different from all the others.
+However, the 1964 earthquake started to sound and feel entirely different from all the others.

 Then there was a huge cracking sound.
 Worrisome, we both looked up at the ceiling, the lights were swaying back and forth.
 Perfume bottles, boxes, and clothes were falling off the shelves and landing all around us.
 Norman and I were scared out of our wits.
-We clutched our hands together as panic swept over us, and we started running in search of an exit.
+We clutched our hands together and panic swept over us as we started running and searching for an exit.

 We ran toward the exit.
 Then suddenly, I was laying on the floor.
 What had happened to me?
 And what had fallen on me?
 A heavy metal post card rack had toppled over, and it had me pinned down on the floor.